djjudas21/photodb-perl/SCHEMA.md

 ## LENS_TYPE

+Table to categorise lenses by type based on angle of view

 | COLUMN_NAME        | COLUMN_TYPE | COLUMN_COMMENT                                               |
 |--------------------|-------------|--------------------------------------------------------------|
 | lens_type_id       | int(11)     | Unique ID for the type of lens                               |